 5. Purchase History

-Include promotions of complementary accessories or even offer special deals for bundled packages.
+Include promotions of complementary accessories or even present special deals for bundled packages.
 You can incentivize them to leave a review on the products they previously purchased for social proof for other shoppers and reward them with points in a loyalty program to keep them coming back.

 6. High Average Order Values